konstantintutsch/website/_posts/2023-09-26-just-a-laptop.md

 {% include image.html file="Laptop_Wall.jpg" alt="A laptop and a plant on a white table in front of a white wall" caption="It's not as bad as it looks." %}

-This really help me to work focused for a lot longer without short disruptions.
+This really helped me to work focused for a lot longer without short disruptions.
 And there's also a way smaller obstacle to work from somewhere else than my desk.

 ## Conclusion

-To reach a conclusion, this might really help some people.
+Removing monitors might really help some people.

 You may just try it.
 There's not a lot of effort in doing so, except when your cable management is not so neat 😉